bvarnai/respository-installer/README.md

 export INSTALLER_CONFIG_SCM=bitbucket_server
 ```

-:warning: Only public repositories supported this time, I had no time to test with private repositories
+:warning: Only public repositories are supported at this time, I had no time to test with private repositories

 #### Simple HTTP